StevieMigan/whispersworld/README.md

 ![Landing Image](https://github.com/StevieMigan/whispersworld/blob/main/assets/images/whisper-link.png?raw=true)

     The project features a simple landing page that explains the rules of the game to the user and allows them to click to start when they're ready to begin.
-Audio onclick features that play a cat meowing sound has been added to the start button as an extra interative touch.
+Audio onclick features that play a cat meowing sound has been added to the start button as an extra interactive touch.

 ## The Game Page